pjeby/to-use/README.md

 In the above example, the  `App` class saves `use.this` as `this.use`, so it can fork new children off of it to run requests in.
 Each child context will spawn its own `RequestService`, along with any other services used by the `RequestService` that haven't already been used in the `App` instance's context.

 The way this inheritance works is that when we set up factories and values using `.def()` and `.set()`, we aren't really "setting" the values, we're just defining how to *get* them.
 In this state, you could say that the values are "pending", like an unresolved promise.
-But when we look them up with `use()`, they are then "resolved" to an actual value.
+But when we look them up with `use()`, they are then "resolved" to an actual value (or error).

 When we `fork()` a child context, any lookups that happen in it will look up either the pending definition or resolved value from the parent context (unless they're overridden by a definition in the child).
 If it's a pending definition, the factory will be called with the *child* context active, creating a new instance in the child instead of sharing that service with the parent!
 But if the parent context already `use()`d the definition, then it's a resolved value, and ends up shared by the child.